A new approach to bipartite stable matching optimization: Posets and stable matchings

 In Section \ref{assoc}, we described a ring-set ${\cal R}_D$ on a digraph $D$ which encoded the set of stable matchings.
 Here we show that there is a poset on the set $E_{\rm st}$ of stable edges of $G$ which directly captures the main structural properties of stable matchings.
 With this link, we can apply theorems (and algorithms) concerning posets, such as the ones of Dilworth, Mirsky, and Greene+Kleitman.

-Throughout this section $P=(S,\prec )$ is a poset on an $n$-element ground-set $S$.
+Throughout this section $P=(S,\prec )$ is a poset.
 Recall that Dilworth's theorem \cite{Dilworth50} stated that the maximum cardinality $\alpha :=\alpha (P)$ of an antichain of $P$ is equal to the minimum number of chains covering $S$.
 A maximum cardinality antichain is called a {\bf Dilworth-antichain} or, in short, a {\bf D-antichain}.

 Let ${\cal C}:= \{C_1,\dots ,C_\alpha $\} be a smallest partition of $S$ into chains ensured by Dilworth's theorem.
 Clearly, a D-antichain contains exactly one element from each $C_i$.
 For two D-antichains $A_1$ and $A_2$, their {\bf join} $A_1\vee A_2$ ({\bf meet} $A_1\wedge A_2$) consists of the largest (smallest) elements of $A_1\cup A_2$.
 It is well-known that these are D-antichains for which an element of $C_i\cap A_1\cap A_2$ belongs to both the join and the meet, while if $C_i$ contains two distinct elements of $A_1\cup A_2$, then the larger one is in $A_1\vee A_2$ and the smaller one is in $A_1\wedge A_2$.
 This implies that there is a unique lowest and a unique highest D-antichain of $P$.